-Use normal tone of voice
+Do use normal tone of voice

-If a person is deaf and/or hard of hearing, use a clear normal tone when speaking to them and if necessary use pen and paper in order to help you communicate.
+If a person is Deaf or hard of hearing, use a clear normal tone when speaking to them and if necessary use pen and paper in order to help you communicate.

 When speaking look directly at the person so that they can see your facial expression and can lip-read if necessary.